gambl/wikipedia-provenance/README.md

 ###Dependencies###

-GNU wdiff: https://www.gnu.org/software/wdiff/ is required if you want to be generate quantitative provenance information about diffs between revisions (--diff).
+GNU wdiff: https://www.gnu.org/software/wdiff/ is required if you want to generate quantitative provenance information about diffs between revisions (--diff).

 ###Examples###